© 2023 CyberNews - Latest tech news,

 Browser plugins:Chrome, Edge, Firefox, Opera

-For features, Passwarden offers all that you need.
-It includes a password generator, a security dashboard that will inform you of the status and strength of your passwords, and duress mode will provide extra security for your personal information.
+Passwarden includes a password generator, a security dashboard that will inform you of the status and strength of your passwords, and duress mode will provide extra security for your personal information.
+No need to worry about third-party snooping because the data is masked with top-of-the-line AES-256 encryption.

-Additionally, there’s a secure password sharing feature so you can share the login details with your closest people, either family, friends, or coworkers.
+Additionally, there’s secure password-sharing so you can share the login details with your closest people, be it family, friends, or coworkers.
 The autofill feature will ease the hassle of logging into pages, and data imports will allow you to add old passwords quickly.

-Passwarden does have quite an extensive free plan, it only lacks the safe password sharing feature and limits the device connection number to 2 per account.
-Otherwise, it’s a really good version of the app.
-But if you need an unlimited amount of devices, then you’ll need to upgrade to a premium plan starting at $3.33/month.
+Passwarden has an extensive free plan.
+It only lacks the safe password-sharing feature and limits the device connection number to 2 per account.
+Otherwise, it’s an excellent version of the app.
+But if you need unlimited devices, you’ll need to upgrade to a premium plan starting at $1.66/month.
+Check our Passwarden review if you’d like to learn more about what’s in store.

 Visit Passwarden to see more about the features